3 min read

 “What we're seeing is the emergence of a whole new category, and that category is ‘human applications.’
 These are applications that are designed to bring humanity to the workforce.
 They're designed to deepen relationships between employees, to solve the hierarchy of needs that are above the physical – the needs of the mind, the needs for social connection, the need for positive reinforcement.
 To become who you want to be.” – Eric Mosley, Workhuman® co-founder and CEO

-As Eric explains it, “human applications” – such as those that comprise Workhuman® Cloud – are unlike administrative HR software solutions that simply manage data, governance, and bureaucratic tasks.
+As Eric explains it, “human applications” – such as those that comprise Workhuman® Platform – are unlike administrative HR software solutions that simply manage data, governance, and bureaucratic tasks.
 “Companies have enough HR software to manage bureaucratic tasks,” he says.

 In his view, what organizations need now are solutions that focus on people: “connecting teams, developing talent, and creating a positive workplace by celebrating employees for who they are and what they do.”
 Those solutions are human apps.